-Uniforms: The school will provide all marching uniforms with the exception of black Super Drillmaster band shoes, black crew-length socks and white gloves (winds only).
+Uniforms: The school will provide all marching uniforms with the exception of footwear and specific pieces that need to be worn under uniforms.
 These must be purchased prior to the beginning of the band season.
 Students are to be completely in uniform at all times when stated – jackets are either to be ON or OFF.
 They may not be unzipped at any time.
 Students must wear athletic pants/shorts and yellow “Kennywood” band shirts under the uniform.
 Instrumentalists may only eat in uniform with their uniform jackets off and band front members may only eat in uniform with their warm-up jackets on.
-Uniforms are to be dry-cleaned throughout the year as needed.
+Uniforms will be dry-cleaned throughout the year as needed.

-Equipment Needs: Each student must bring to rehearsal everyday: a sharpened pencil, their marching equipment (i.e. their instruments, sticks, baton, reeds, guard equipment, kazoos, etc.) in good working condition, all assigned music with a flip folder and lyre, a “dot book” and a good attitude.
+Equipment Needs: Each student must bring to rehearsal everyday: their own large bottle of water, a sharpened pencil, their marching equipment (i.e. their instruments, sticks, baton, reeds, guard equipment, kazoos, etc.) in good working condition, all assigned music with a flip folder and lyre, a “dot book” and a good attitude.

 Spring Trip: Each spring, all high school members of the band in good standing will be eligible to participate in the Spring Trip.
 All band members are expected to participate in this performance-based activity.
 Special circumstances must be cleared with the director before the initial deposit is due in the late summer.
 Members must perform on their “fall season” instrument/equipment.